2011 Nepal census

+The 2011 Nepal census was the 11th national census of Nepal.
+It was conducted by Central Bureau of Statistics.
+It marked 100 years of census-taking in Nepal.

-Nepal conducted a widespread national census in 2011 by the Nepal Central Bureau of Statistics.
-Working in cooperation with the 58 municipalities and the 3,915 Village Development Committees at a district level, they recorded data from all the municipalities and villages of each district.
+Working in cooperation with the country's 58 municipalities and the 3,915 Village Development Committees at the district level, the bureau recorded data from all the municipalities and villages of each district.
 The data included statistics on population size, households, sex and age distribution, place of birth, residence characteristics, literacy, marital status, religion, language spoken, caste/ethnic group, economically active population, education, number of children, employment status, and occupation.

+Key findings

+The key findings of 2011 census are as follows: